Acute intermittent porphyria, which causes abdominal pain and neurologic symptoms, is the most common acute porphyria.

 Relatives without symptoms can be identified as carriers of the disorder by measuring porphobilinogen deaminase in red blood cells or sometimes by DNA testing.
 Diagnosis before birth is also possible but usually is not needed because most affected people never get symptoms.

-Glucose given intravenously or a diet high in carbohydrates can also be beneficial, particularly in people whose attacks are brought on by a low-calorie or low-carbohydrate diet, but these measures are less effective than heme.
+Glucose given by mouth (or by vein if people are vomiting) can also be beneficial, particularly in people whose attacks are brought on by a low-calorie or low-carbohydrate diet, but these measures are less effective than heme.
 Pain can be controlled with drugs (such as opioids).

-Nausea, vomiting, anxiety, and restlessness are treated with a phenothiazine for a short time.
+Nausea, vomiting, anxiety, and restlessness are treated with a phenothiazine-type drug for a short time.
 Insomnia may be treated with chloral hydrate or low doses of a benzodiazepine but not a barbiturate.
 An overly full bladder may be treated by draining the urine with a catheter.